-I recall how dismayed he was that some City of Edmonton contracts were [in his opinion] not above board.
-He couldn’t get over that politics could be at play.
+I recall how dismayed he was that some City of Edmonton contracts were — in his view — not quite above board.
+He couldn’t get over that politics was at play.
 Dementia or not, Ed and ‘monkey-business’ were just not compatible.
-Not playing by the rules wasn’t the way Eddie was brought up and that’s not how he lived his life.
+Not playing by the rules wasn’t the way Eddie was brought up.

 In this day and age when people are trained like rats to adore the system and ‘play the game,’ Ed didn’t.
 He remained a rebel hero who hadn’t sold out.
 Ya gotta like that.

 Even though Ed’s memory was going, his heart was strong — especially for causes and ‘doing the right thing.’
 He once asked what I was up to.
 “I’m working on a story on Bobby Steeves.”
 Steeves is the mentally-challenged man in Campbellton who was tormented without mercy over the years … because he was simple and gay.
 “That’s bullshit how people treated him,” retorted Ed.
 What jerks …”

 I’d been warned that those suffering from Alzheimer’s could easily become — how does one put this tastefully? — sexually aroused.
 Sure enough.
 Ed and I were in his unit at the senior’s complex, looking out the window, when he spotted two young women on the sidewalk below.
 “See those girls?” he asked.
 Without waiting for an answer, he went on to say that one was crazy over him — and that they’d actually gone on a few dates.

 It was all BS, of course.
 But not to Eddie.